💶 2026 Edition

 How much does car insurance cost per month in Luxembourg?

-For a mid-range vehicle at the starting degree 11 (no bonus): third-party RC costs €30-50/month, Mini Casco €60-90/month, and full Casco €90-150/month.
-At maximum bonus (degree -3), those figures roughly halve: €15-22/month for RC, €30-50/month for Mini Casco, and €45-80/month for Casco.
-Young drivers with less than 2 years of licence typically pay more — €120-180/month for Casco is common.
-The price gap between the cheapest and most expensive insurer for the same profile can reach 40%.
-Always get at least two quotes.
+For a mid-range vehicle at the starting degree 11 (no bonus): third-party RC costs €30 to €50 per month, Mini Casco €60 to €90 per month, and full Casco €90 to €150 per month.
+At maximum bonus (degree -3), those figures roughly halve: €15 to €22 per month for RC, €30 to €50 for Mini Casco, and €45 to €80 for Casco.
+Young drivers with less than two years of licence typically pay more — €120 to €180 per month for Casco is common.
+The price gap between the cheapest and most expensive insurer for the same profile can reach 40%, so always obtain at least two quotes.

 How much can I deduct from my tax for car insurance in Luxembourg?

-Under Article 111 of the Luxembourg Income Tax Law (LIR), the RC (third-party liability) premium is tax-deductible up to €672 per household member per year.
+Under Article 111 of the Luxembourg Income Tax Law, the RC premium is tax-deductible up to €672 per household member per year.
 The driver protection guarantee (conducteur protégé), if included in your policy, is also deductible.
-The Casco (comprehensive) portion is not deductible.
+The Casco portion is not deductible.
 This €672 ceiling is shared with other eligible insurance premiums (life, disability, health) and consumer loan interest.
 A household of four has a combined ceiling of €2,688.
-At a 35% marginal tax rate, the RC deduction on a typical policy saves €150-200 per person per year.
+At a 35% marginal tax rate, the RC deduction on a typical policy saves between €150 and €200 per person per year.

 Why is car insurance more expensive in Luxembourg than in France?

-Premiums are 30-50% higher in Luxembourg for structural reasons: no standard deductible on Casco policies (meaning insurers pay the full cost of small claims), generally higher indemnification levels, and a smaller market limiting economies of scale.
-However, the effective cost difference is smaller than it appears: the zero-deductible means every covered claim is fully reimbursed (unlike France where €150-500 excess is standard); the RC premium is tax-deductible up to €672/person/year; and the Luxembourg malus system only raises the RC component — not the whole premium as in France.
+Premiums are 30 to 50% higher in Luxembourg for structural reasons: there is no standard deductible on Casco policies (so insurers pay the full cost of small claims), indemnification levels are generally higher, and the smaller market limits economies of scale.
+However, the effective cost difference is smaller than it appears: zero deductibles mean every covered claim is fully reimbursed (unlike France, where a €150 to €500 excess is standard); the RC premium is tax-deductible up to €672 per person per year; and the Luxembourg malus system only raises the RC component, not the entire premium as in France.

 Does the bonus-malus scale change if I switch insurer?